rjonnal/ciao_fundamentals/README.md

 6. Install the [Visual C++ compiler for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266)
 7. Install [Basler Pylon 5.2](https://www.baslerweb.com/en/sales-support/downloads/software-downloads/pylon-5-2-0-windows/)
 8. Install [pypylon](https://github.com/basler/pypylon/releases/download/1.4.0/pypylon-1.4.0-cp27-cp27m-win_amd64.whl).
 First download, then use 'pip install pypylon...amd64.whl'.

+# The configuration file, ```config.py```

+# Creating a reference mask

+The reference mask is a two-dimensional arrays of

+# Design principles

+1. **Use open source tools whenever possible**.
+The only exceptions should be closed-source drivers for AO components such as cameras and deformable mirrors.

+2. **Use human-readable configuration, initialization, and log files.** Whenever possible, use plain text files, along with delimiters.
+Configuration and initialization files should be written in Python whenever possible.